jjones4/cBudget/README.txt

 -------------------------------------------

 cBudget uses a text file called budget.txt to store budget records.
-You can choose from the options to display your budget, add a record, or remove a record.
+You can choose from the options to display your budget, add a record, remove a record, edit a record, or quit.
 Note that there is not much input validation yet.
 A session with the app might look something like this:

 C:\Temp>cBudget

-Type (1) to see your budget, (2) to add a record, (3) to remove a record, or (4) to quit: 2
+Type (1) to see your budget, (2) to add a record, (3) to remove a record, (4) to edit a record, or (5) to quit: 2

 Enter transaction date, mm/dd/yyyy: 01/25/2022
 Enter transaction amount: 4.65